Trusting God for My Salvation

 “Yeah!
 He built that big boat for all of the animals!”

 He kept encouraging me to look in the Bible.
 One day he asked me what I believed exactly.
 I told him I was an agnostic.
-He showed me in the dictionary that the word “agnostic” meant “ignoramious.”
+He showed me in the dictionary that the word “agnostic” meant “ignoramus.”
 He showed me that I did not know what I was talking about.
-I was basing my opinions on the opinions of others.
+I was truly ignorant.
+Basing my opinions on the opinions of others.
 I was not looking to get saved, but God was looking for me.
 God is a finder!
 He’s not a loser!
 And He found me one day in that little room, and He saved my soul by telling me to open that book and really read it and accept it.

 I took the book home to read it.
 I got down on my knees and said, “God, this is your big chance to get me.
 I’m going to read this book and if its not real, then no Bible thumper will ever be able to tell me that I hadn’t read it!”
 I started reading in the Book of John.
 When I got to John 3:16, I said to myself, “There it is.”
-I was so excited that I read almost the entire new testament that night.
+I was so excited that I continued reading, I read almost the entire new testament that night.
 When I went to work the next morning, I told my workmate, “I got saved.”

 “Praise the Lord!
 Hallelujah!
 You’re my brother now.”